 James Cawdell was an actor and manager of the Durham theatre circuit.

 Rowland Burdon was a Newcastle Banker, one time Mayor of Stockton and the first Durham MP not to have been an aristocrat.
 At his Castle Eden estate Burdon worked closely with the manager Michael Scarth to develop a friendly society with two hundred members consisting of farmers, artificers, labourers and their families.
-Burdon was also responsible for building the turnpike road that linked Bishopwearmouth and Monkwearmouth to Newcastle.
-However, the most remarkable civic infrastructure with which Burdon involved himself was the Wearmouth Bridge built between 1793-96 which was a technological marvel, being the longest span iron bridge in the world when it opened in 1796.
+He was also responsible for building the turnpike road that linked Bishopwearmouth and Monkwearmouth to Newcastle.
+Burdon also invested in the Wearmouth Bridge, a technological marvel and the longest span iron bridge in the world when it opened in 1796.

 Samuel Butler managed one of the most successful northern theatre circuits of the late eighteenth and early nineteenth centuries.

 Although now forgotten, this Irish actor was the nation’s leading pastoral poet at mid-century.

 West Digges was a popular actor in Ireland before working in Scotland and the north of England.